ESCMID Panorama

 • Actively participate in

-ECCMID scientific & education programme (symposia, educational workshops)
+ECCMID scientific & education programme (symposia, educational workshops, exam setting)

 • Plan and execute research projects